 As Manager of the Duderstadt Center (DC) Gallery, Kathi manages the ever-changing schedule of gallery exhibits and events.
 She is available to guide students through the exhibition process: planning, installing, and promoting their work.

-Kathi is a DEI co-lead for the DC, and with her co-lead Steve Eberle they are trying to inform, improve communication and generally make the DC a more positive place to be.
+Kathi is a DEI co-lead for the DC, and with her co-leads Kylie Grace Snyder and Sian Olson Dowis they are trying to inform, improve communication and generally make the DC a more positive place to be.

-Her past university work has included University & Development Events, stints with UMS and UMMA, and varied laboratory work.
+Her past university work has included University & Development Events, and stints with UMS and UMMA.

 Outside of work Kathi enjoys photography, traveling, hiking and connecting with local arts!